aws-samples/aws-hpc-tutorials/content/02-aws-getting-started/03-access-aws.md

 ![Event Engine AWS Console](</images/sc21/event-engine-aws-console.png>)

 {{% notice warning %}}
-Do not forget to run in the North Virginia AWS Region (us-east-1).
+Do not forget to run in the North Virginia AWS Region (**us-east-1**).
 We can connect into your account if you need help during the tutorial.
+For all of the following workshop steps remember to run them in the North Virginia AWS Region (**us-east-1**).
+Note that your workshop facilitators can connect into your account to help you with this (or anything else you need) during this workshop.
 {{% /notice %}}